mcalthrop/junit-sandbox/step-1/introducing-junit.md

 }
 ```

+> NOTE: this is a slightly contrived example, and could be simplified (for example, there only really needs to be a `static calculate(int start)` method).
-> NOTE: this is a slightly contrived example – the main purpose is to enable us to see how a set of jUnit tests can be developed, including the ability to use `@Before` to define steps that are common to all tests.
+> However, the main purpose of this example is to enable us to see how a set of jUnit tests can be developed, including the ability to use `@Before` to define steps that are common to all tests.

 ### Write a test class